14 Teen Movies Like "The Duff"

-Most comedies these day try to be funny, and they even succeed at it.
+Most comedies these days try to be funny, and they even succeed at it.
 The focus is always on making audiences laugh.
-Rarely does a movie like The Duff comes around that's not only effortlessly funny, but manages to convey a profound, heart-touching message as well.
-It's hilarious and deep at the same time.
+Rarely does a movie like The Duff comes around as a film that's not only effortlessly funny but manages to convey a profound, heart-touching message as well.
+It's hilarious and profound at the same time.

 If you are looking for similar teen movies, then you've landed on the right spot.
-It’s not easy to point out only a handful of movies, especially when you’ve got hundreds of comedies popping left and right everywhere.
+It’s not easy to point out only a handful of films, especially when you’ve got hundreds of comedies popping left and right everywhere.
 Fret not.
 I have searched for the best.
-Without any further ado, let’s start with our list :
+Without any further ado, let’s start with our list:

 A Mature Movie